sai4ul/init-html-starter-kit/README.md

 # HTML Starter Kit

 Starter Kit for Static Websites.
-A simple starter kit for Static SCSS support.
+A simple starter kit.
+SCSS support.
 Evato - `Themeforest - Codeanyon & colorLib ` These marketplaces have over 1000's of approved template web applications using this HTML starter kit so you can undoubtedly use.
 <a href="https://sai4ul.github.io/init-html-starter-kit/" target="_blank">Demo Live</a>

 ### ⚡ Features